 Frimet Goldberger is a freelance print and radio journalist.
 She is a regular contributor to the Forward, where she covers important issues within the ultra-Orthodox and Hasidic Jewish communities.

 Frimet received a Bachelor of Arts degree from Sarah Lawrence College in 2013.
 She also graduated with highest honors from Rockland Community College in 2011.
 She now lives in the suburbs of Rockland County, New York with her husband and two children.
-When she's not running after people with a mic, or pen and notepad, she enjoys spending time in her kitchen as The Babka Lady, where she bakes sinfully-delicious chocolate/cinnamon babkas, and other delicacies.
+When she is not writing, she enjoys spending time in her kitchen as The Babka Lady, where she bakes sinfully-delicious chocolate/cinnamon babkas, and other delicacies.

 Create your own unique website with customizable templates.